 When Marlon is restocking the vending machine, he pulls yellow candy bars out of a box to put into the second row, the camera angle changes and when it come back again there was much fewer candy bars in the second row, not to mention they are no longer yellow.
 They're brown, again the angle changes and when it switches back the bars are again yellow and there are much more of them.

 When Marlon is restocking the candy bars in one of the vending machines, he works on filling up one of the rows.
 The scene switches to Truman talking with Marlon, and when the scene switches back to the vending machine, the row that Marlon had filled in is empty.
+However, earlier in that scene Marlon can be seen removing two candy bars when Truman is not looking, then stocking them back into the machine.
+It is obvious Marlon is just acting busy by moving candy bars back and forth, thus killing time and keeping Truman stationary so the important discussion can unfold on camera.

 When Christof touches the huge screen with the image of Truman sleeping, his hand casts a shadow.
 The control room is not sufficiently lit to cast a shadow.
 The huge screen, acting as a light source, would cancel out the shadow.
 This reveals that the scene was composited using a blue screen.